nodeschool/princeton/README.md

-Welcome to the Princeton Jersey NodeSchool Page
+Welcome to the Princeton New Jersey NodeSchool Page
 ======
 We're a volunteer-run education group in New Jersey.
 Please submit an issue if you're interested in contacting us.